Guide students towards academic success using these SMART goal examples for elementary students.

 Writing Skills SMART Goal Examples for Elementary Students

 1. During the editing stage of my narrative writing piece, I’ll use a thesaurus to help me find at least 2 synonyms for the word “said” so that I don’t overuse the term.
-These synonyms will be included within my final publication.
+These synonyms will be included in my final publication.

 2. Before publishing any writing piece, I’ll review my work against the set of criteria found on an editing/revising checklist (with a check mark signaling criteria met).